vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a per-program profile in `SequenceProgram::config`;
 - a program-state type only when the driver has real shared state;
 - a `TrackState` type for driver-local mutable playback state; and
-- a track decoder using `decodeLinearBytecodeTrack` or `decodeReachableBytecodeBlocks`.
+- a track decoder using `decodeSemanticLinearTrack` (or a reachable-block wrapper when the format requires one).

 Use `SemanticCommandDecoder` and `SemanticCommandArgs` to keep generic IR construction and type erasure out of format code.
 The decoder reads bytes once and generic projection creates source annotations.
 Playback reads only named resolved operands and emits neutral performance events.
 It should not implement global loop export policy and must never read source bytes.